 I performed some math on the recipe and using our favorite free-range bison meat, finally cooked up a batch for a crew of friends.
 One guest constructed a Moroccan veggie tagine right before our eyes, and another brought a decadent pear tart.
 The wine flowed, and so did the conversation.

-This dish comes together quickly, and simmers for about an hour.
-It can be made a day in advance, and with its warming spices is a wonderful addition to any winter potluck.
+This dish comes together quickly and simmers for about an hour.
+It can be made a day in advance, and is a wonderful addition to any winter potluck.

 Indonesian Beef Wraps